Annasaheb8910/TicTacToe/README.md

 # TicTacToe
-This is a simple console-based Tic-Tac-Toe game implemented in[programming language].
-Simple tic-tac-toe game built using HTML, CSS, and JavaScript. for more information about the game.
+This is a simple console-based Tic-Tac-Toe game implemented in[programming language]. using HTML, CSS, and JavaScript.
 # Features
 - Two-player gameplay.
 - Simple console-based interface.